 “Kathy,” he said.
 “It’s YOUR climb.
 You do whatever you need to do.”

-I make the move into a great stance and I plugged in a squeezie.
-It felt really mellow, just like Tom Chevernak said it would be, all the way to the left facing corner.
+The move felt really mellow, just like Scott said it would be, all the way to the left facing corner.
 I crimped hard on the thin horizontal crack (my last good hold) and poked my head around the corner to see what came next: NOTHING.
 I wanted to panic.

-I came back and collected myself as I prepared for the move again.
+I came back and collected myself as I prepared to try it again.
 High step.
 Watch your feet.
 Breathe.
 I balanced myself by touching tiny little crystals in the rock with the tips of my fingers.
 The thin horizontal was enough for the tips of my toes to stand on.
 It was never scary.
 It was never pumpy.
 Moments later, I came down from the anchors atop Frustration Syndrome (5.10c) and Scott gave me a high five.
-Smiling from ear to ear, I had sent my two Gunks 11s that weekend.
+Smiling from ear to ear, I had sent my first two Gunks 11s that weekend.

-And as amazing as sending my first 5.11s felt, Saturday was the gem of the weekend.
+As amazing as sending my first 5.11 felt, Saturday was truly the gem of the weekend.
 Despite a late dinner in New Paltz the evening before, Day and I rallied and woke at 3:37 a.m. to climb the first pitch of High Exposure (5.6) by headlamp.
 We arrived at the Grand Traverse (GT) ledge just as the sun began to greet us.

-It was the first day of a new season and the end of an old one.
-How did I change?
-How am I different?
-I feel happier.
-I no longer rely on the big moments to define me or my life—instead, I am trying to seize the ordinary ones and make them great.
+Entering the first day of a new season and marking the end of an old one, I asked myself how was I different.
+How had I changed from last year?
+For one, I am happier.
+I no longer rely on big moments to define me or my life—instead, I am trying to seize the ordinary ones.
 Those are the moments in my life that don’t always scream out, “Wait!
 Pay attention to this.
 This could be important.”

 Being in the Gunks at any time of the day is a magical moment, but the thrill of watching a new day break on that June solstice day was something I will never know how to put into words.